 Help of Family Members: – A group of supporting and understanding family members help a smoker to handle stages of de-addiction.
 A loving interference of a family member can also avoid a relapsing smoker returning to his original smoking habits.

 A regular smoker sees cigarettes as a part of his daily life.
 To stop smoking without relapse, a person needs to take an integrated approach that reduces the difficulty to quit smoking.

-As the first step, role of Cigarette’s should be replaced by more controllable and less addictive substances.
-The following substances act as substitute source for diluted nicotine, while avoiding tar and poisonous gases associated with cigarette smoking.
+As the first step, the role of Cigarettes should be replaced by more controllable and less addictive substances.
+The following substances act as substitute sources for diluted nicotine while avoiding tar and poisonous gases associated with cigarette smoking.

-Nicotine Gum: – As name indicates, here nicotine is directly delivered through mouth.
+Nicotine Gum: – As the name indicates, here nicotine is directly delivered through the mouth.
 It’s easily available as an over-the-counter medication.

-Trans-dermal patch: – This involves applying a patch of nicotine on skin surface.
-The advantage of trans-dermal patch is that the levels of nicotine discharge can be controlled
+Trans-dermal patch: – This involves applying a patch of nicotine on the skin surface.
+The advantage of transdermal patch is that the levels of nicotine discharge can be controlled

 Nasal Spray: – A nasal spray is used for more serious cases of addiction.
 It involves utilizing sensitive membranes around the nose for faster and quicker nicotine absorption.